adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

 find the source of the source of your teachers - walk up chain of logic/distillation cause lots of stuff gets lots in translation example : d3 -> heer -> immens
 example: yoga -> bhagvad gita or yoga-> taoism/

+the meaning of hardship is that  you can use it to understand more and create more wisdom so you can transfer it to the next generation so they have easier, better lives

+we can do this using visualization and 4d graphics in the browser to make the world a better place to live.

+part 0 kill math
+part 1 graphics + scientific visualization and visualization of graphics part 2 visualzing AI and client-side AI - 4 years from now distil.pub part 3 visualzing the mind part 4 = robots building better cities and genomics - 7 years from now